This week we have a video blog from long term Hands Up Project volunteer and drama specialist, Emi Slater.

 The best entries will be published in a Hands up project book and our youtube channel.
 All finalists will be awarded with trophies at an awards ceremony and invited to perform at theatres in the West Bank.

+The judging process will be confirmed after the submission deadline once the number and range of submissions has been established.
 The panel of judges will pick the best play based on quality of acting performances, quality of the play, creative expression and clarity of expression.
 Though English should be used, the plays will not be judged on the level of English of the participants.
 So it will be possible for learners of English at a low level to also take part.
 Even if the level of English is low it is very important that the delivery is clear.

 We very much look forward to seeing your entries.
 Good luck!